Stankevitsch-S/Chat-Analysis/README.md

 ## Methodology
 Chat logs for 530 League of Legends matches were obtained by requesting account data from Riot Games Support.
 It has since become more difficult to obtain chat data, as logs for only 100 matches can be requested every 30 days.
 68 matches did not contain any messages and were excluded.
 Match results were obtained by querying the Riot Games API.

-For sentiment analysis, the Google Cloud NLP API was called with the overall match sentiment score being saved.
+For sentiment analysis, the Google Cloud Sentiment API was called with the overall match sentiment score being saved.
 Scores are returned on a scale from -1 (strong negative sentiment) to 1 (strong positive sentiment).

 For machine learning, the bag of words model was used to represent the text data.
-This model was used over tf-idf as the latter will place heavy emphasis on champion names, which will occur multiple times in select match (whenever said champions are in the match), but do not have any significance with regards to emotion/sentiment.
+This model was used over tf-idf as the latter will place heavy emphasis on champion names, which will occur multiple times in select matches (whenever said champions are in the match), but do not have any significance with regards to emotion/sentiment.
 Word embedding models were not used as the data set is small.
 Additionally, a seeded 75/25 split was used to validate and compare each model.

 ## Results/Analysis
 ### Sentiment <br>